bpbond/cpcrw_incubation/README.md

 # cpcrw_incubation
-TES incubation of 2015 CPCRW cores
+PNNL TES incubation of 2015 CPCRW cores.
+See below for details and experimental protocol.
+This work is funded by DOE's [Terrestrial Ecosystem Science Program](http://tes.science.energy.gov).

 ## Current diagnostics